mochajs/mocha/docs/index.md

 ### `--async-only, -A`

 Enforce a rule that tests must be written in "async" style, meaning each test provides a `done` callback or returns a `Promise`.
 Non-compliant tests will be marked as failures.

+### `--overspec`

+Allow overspec'd tests.
+Disable checking for promises returned from tests that have an arity of one (that take a `done` callback function).
+Allows use of `done` callback in tests that are defined as `async function`.
+Useful for mixing async await and callback style tests.

 ### `--bail, -b`